 Every year as soon as the sun comes out and the water temperature rises, all beginners and enthusiastic, water garden hobbyists alike, at some point will be confronted with a surge of green slime also known as Blanket Weed.
 This unsightly, problematic weed clogs up pumps, clings to liners and baskets and eventually, invades your Water Lilies and other submerged pond plants in its path.
-The hard work of cleaning out the pond is not the quick answer though, as the combination of the chlorine in the fresh added water together with sunlight, will just make things worse.
-New or freshly filled ponds using tap water will often create the ideal conditions for a Algae Bloom and this includes, Blanket Weed which is of course, a type of Algae.
+The hard work of cleaning out the pond is not the quick answer though.
+The combination of the chlorine in the freshly added water together with sunlight, will just make things worse.
+New or freshly filled ponds using tap water will often create the ideal conditions for a Algae Bloom; this includes Blanket Weed, which is of course a type of Algae.

 How do we solve the problem!

 Adding the correct plants that will eat up excess nutrients is always a good first step to achieving a lovely clear pond.
 Planting marginal plants, deep water marginal plants, submerged pond plants and oxygenating plants will all help cut down on excess nitrates.

 To create your list of nitrate-hungry plants, visit our website www.lilieswatergardens.co.uk and click on “Plants to suit all your needs”.

 Adding Water Lilies and other pond plants with floating leaves

 Pond plants that produce floating leaves are excellent for cutting down on sunlight and therefore, will help to reduce Algae and Blanket Weed problems.
 I always recommended that somewhere between half and two thirds of your pond should be covered in floating leaves.

 To create your list of “nitrate removing plants” or plants with “floating leaves and surface cover”, visit our website www.lilieswatergardens.co.uk and click on “plants to suit all your needs”